The dramatic changes in New York's skyline

 But the buildings entering its famous skyline today are doing something unusual.
 They're getting skinnier.

 Russia, meanwhile, is building its first supertall skinny skyscraper also in Midtown.
-Moscow-based developer Meganom's "shelves in the air" will top out at 1,001 feet (305 meters) at 262 Fifth Avenue and boast a slenderness ratio of 1:20.
+Moscow-based architectural firm Meganom's "shelves in the air" will top out at 1,010 feet (308 meters) at 262 Fifth Avenue and boast a slenderness ratio of 1:20.

 Both buildings are part of a tribe of slender climbers sticking their skinny necks into the city's architectural conversation.